-One difficulty we’ve had though is making treats gross and scary enough to be Halloween worthy, without scary everyone so badly or making them so gross looking (no matter how delicious they may be), that our guests won’t eat them.
+One difficulty we’ve had, though, is making treats gross and scary enough to be Halloween-worthy, without scaring everyone so badly or making them so gross-looking (no matter how delicious they may be) that our guests won’t eat them.

-This is such a fun time of year that there’s no reason you shouldn’t be able to whip up some great themed treats with little money, little effort, and even give you kids something to help with!
-Let’s look at some of the great treats you can create.
+This is such a fun time of year that there’s no reason you shouldn’t be able to whip up some great themed treats with little money, little effort, and even give your kids something to help with!
+Let’s look at some of the great treats you can create:

 If you make sure to have an extra set of hands to help you out and time everything just right, you will have the party that everyone will remember.
 For more adult parties, feel free to add some great smoky, creepy alcoholic drinks to your already amazing smorgasbord.
 I hope you enjoy these!

 - 1 gallon of your favorite sherbet flavor

 - 2 liters of sprite